hfutwlw/zhuofan/WebRoot/app/sass/Readme.md

 This folder contains Sass files defining CSS rules corresponding to classes included in the application's JavaScript code build.
-By default, files in this folder are mapped to the application's root namespace, 'app'.
+By default, files in this folder are mapped to the application's root namespace, 'ZhuoFan'.
 This is set in `"app.json"`:

     "sass": {
-        "namespace": "app"
+        "namespace": "ZhuoFan"
     }

 ### ./sass/var

 This folder contains Sass files defining Sass variables corresponding to classes included in the application's JavaScript code build.
-By default, files in this folder are mapped to the application's root namespace, 'app' in the same way as `"app/sass/src"`.
+By default, files in this folder are mapped to the application's root namespace, 'ZhuoFan' in the same way as `"ZhuoFan/sass/src"`.

 ## Slicing